jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_01.md

 ### Allow Inbound Traffic through port 80 from any source

-1. Navigate to your azure portal ressource group
+1. Navigate to your azure portal resource group

 2. Look for **myCLIVMNSG** ( or the name of your VM from step 1 )